Gum Disease Treatment Arlington Heights

 Unfortunately, many people fail to recognize the early signs of it.
 This causes it to progress in severity.
 Deep pockets form in the tissue, trapping additional bacteria.
 Over time, it destroys the supporting structures of your teeth.
 Ultimately, it can lead to tooth loss.
 The bacteria can also enter your bloodstream, causing serious health concerns, like cardiovascular disease, Alzheimer’s disease, and diabetic complications.

-Treatment for Gum Disease
+Symptoms of Gum Disease

 Your dentist in Arlington Heights will evaluate your oral health to create individualized solutions to stop the infection.
 Depending on your needs, you may require one or both therapies.